Thu 7 May 2026

 Hosted by The Leeds Teaching Hospitals NHS Trust

-This year’s forum will be hosted at The Leeds Teaching Hospitals NHS Trust, one of the largest acute hospital trusts in the UK, providing local and specialist services across multiple hospital sites in Leeds and the wider region.
+This year’s forum was hosted at The Leeds Teaching Hospitals NHS Trust, one of the largest acute hospital trusts in the UK, providing local and specialist services across multiple hospital sites in Leeds and the wider region.
 The Trust delivers a broad range of secondary and tertiary services and plays an important role in education, research and regional care provision.

 Thank you to our conference hosts: